 Dr. Alfonso performed his Ph.D. at the National Center for Biotechnology in Madrid, Spain, where he studied the role of epigenetic host factors in the replication and pathogenesis of influenza virus.
 At Tisch MSRCNY, Dr. Alfonso's research is directed towards understanding the role of environmental factors for the development of MS and the contribution of the immune system to pathogenesis.
 He was promoted to Assistant Research Scientist in January, 2021.

-Dr. Alfonso works with research assistant Vanessa Kirschner (BS from Wake Forest University '20).
+Dr. Alfonso works with research assistant Joyce Lei (BA from Cornell University).

 Joyce Lei, Vanessa J. Kirschner, Grant Feuer, Michaela Malin, Jiayuan Liu, Morgan Roche, Jerry Lin, Roberto Alfonso, Saud A. Sadiq.Strong T-cell activation in response to SARS-CoV-2 vaccination in patients with multiple sclerosis on B-cell depleting therapies.
 Presented at the American Academy of Neurology (AAN) Annual Meeting held April 2-7, 2022.

 Vanessa J. Kirschner, Grant Feuer, Michaela Malin, Joyce Lei, Jiayuan Liu, Morgan Roche, Jerry Lin, Roberto Alfonso, Saud A. Sadiq.
 T-cell activation in patients with multiple sclerosis on B-cell depleting therapies is as effective as that of general population in response to SARS-CoV-2 vaccination.
 Presented virtually at the Society for Neuroscience Annual Meeting 2021.